 Cerebral palsy is a general term describing conditions that cause movement problems.
 The most common type is spastic cerebral palsy where the muscles are stiff and rigid in one or more limbs.
 The underlying problem is damage to, or faulty development of, part of the brain.
 This usually occurs sometime before birth.
 Cerebral palsy ranges from mild to severe.
-In some cases there are associated problems such as learning difficulties and epilepsy.
-The main aim of treatment is to limit limb deformities as far as possible, and to minimise any disability.
+In some cases there are related problems such as learning difficulties and epilepsy.
+The main aim of treatment is to correct limb deformities as far as possible and to help the person cope with any disability.

 What is cerebral palsy?

-Cerebral is another word for the brain.
-Palsy means a complete or partial loss of the ability to move a body part.
+Cerebral means 'of the brain'.
+Palsy means 'a complete or partial loss of the ability to move a body part'.
 So cerebral palsy means loss of ability to move a body part because of a problem with the brain.

 Cerebral palsy is not a single condition.
-It is an umbrella term used to describe a group of conditions that cause movement problems.
+It is a term used to describe a group of conditions causing movement problems.
 Although the main problem is with the muscles in one or more parts of the body, the condition is caused by damage or faulty development in a part of the brain.
 The part of the brain affected is that which sends messages to muscles.
-It controls movement and co-ordination.
-The damage or faulty development usually occurs as a baby is developing in the womb.
+It controls movement and the way different parts of the body work together (co-ordination).
+The damage or faulty development usually occurs as a baby is growing in the womb.
 Sometimes it occurs during, or shortly after, birth.

-The following are more technical medical definitions of cerebral palsy:
+The following is a more technical medical definition of cerebral palsy:

-- "Cerebral palsy describes a group of disorders of the development of movement and posture, causing activity limitation, that are attributed to non-progressive disturbances that occurred in the developing fetal or infant brain."
-(Bax et al from International Workshop on Definition and Classification of Cerebral Palsy, 2004)
+"Cerebral palsy describes a group of permanent disorders of the development of movement and posture, causing activity limitation, that are attributed to non-progressive disturbances that occurred in the developing foetal or infant brain.
+The motor disorders are often accompanied by disturbances of sensation, perception, cognition, communication and behaviour; by epilepsy and by secondary musculoskeletal problems."
+(The Study of Cerebral Palsy in Europe (SCPE) and the American Academy of Cerebral Palsy and Developmental Medicine (AACPDM) 2005.)

 What are the main types of cerebral palsy?

-Cerebral palsy is classified into four main types - spastic, athetoid, ataxic and mixed.
+There are lots of different ways of classifying cerebral palsy - for example, by cause or distribution of movement disorder.
+One of the most common ways is by type of movement disorder: spastic, athetoid, ataxic and mixed.
 The type of cerebral palsy that occurs depends on the exact part of the brain that is affected.

 Spastic cerebral palsy